Bean Sprouts Dosa or Doe-say or Doe-se is highly nutritious, from the benefits of sprouts! A typical south Indian breakfast with a make over.

-Hi Guys, I think I am coming slowly into schedule now, I have got one more post, no sorry two more posts to go by tonight then I will be right on track with you all, This post is for Blogging Marathon started by valli, for Group 2 Day 1, I chose to do Fermented recipes… here I am with my first one.
+This post is for Blogging Marathon started by valli, for Group 2 Day 1, I chose to do Fermented recipes… here I am with my first one.
 Bean Sprouts in my Dosa batter!

-As you all know Bean Sprouts are rich in proteins, they are not a favourite in my house, My kids don’t mind it with noodles but adding them salads or things like that they don’t want to eat it.
+As you all know Bean Sprouts are rich in lots of good things, they are not a favourite in my house, My kids don’t mind it with noodles but adding them on salads they don’t want to eat it.
 I always try to use it in different ways so that they eat these sprouts and will not know that they have not eaten it :).

 BEANS SPROUTS DOSA

-4 Cups Sona Masoori / Raw rice/ or any equivalent rice
+4 Cups Sona Masoori / Raw rice/ Dosa Rice

-1 Cup Kusabalakki / Par boiled Rice / Idli rice
+1 Cup Kusabalakki / Par boiled Rice (optional see notes)

 1/2 Cup Urad dal